JetBrains/intellij-sdk-docs/topics/ui/controls/link.md

 ## When to use

-### Navigation between pages of the same window
+### Navigation inside a window

 Use a regular link for navigation between pages of the same window.
+In the example bellow <control>Manage scopes…</control> opens another page in Settings for editing the values.

 <table style="none" border="false">
   <tr>